guywillett/Fuel-CMS-Invoices-Module/README.md

 6. Displays unpaid and overdue invoices on the dashboard of the admin area.
 Overdue are coloured red.

-7. Simple one-click Cron set up, by integrating with Cronjobs Module, to automate the process nightly.
+7. Simple one-click Cron set up, by integrating with Cronjobs Module, to automate the process nightly (sends recurring invoices and reminders for overdue invoices).

 8. Options to include the PDF as an attachment to the emails and/or have a (fairly secure) download link.